 15 annual public holidays puts Lithuania in the top ten of countries that have the most public holidays.
 Coupled with 28 days of mandatory paid annual leave Lithuanians indeed have time to celebrate.
 While the centuries-old traditions were hit by various occupations and cultural persecutions of the 19th-20th centuries, many have survived, some others are reintroduced or started anew.

 Being a Christian country Lithuania has traditional Roman Catholic holidays as its most widely celebrated annual events.
 This includes Easter, Christmas and, more uniquely, Christmas Eve.
-The Day of the Dead lacks the flash of its Mexican version, but is nevertheless celebrated in a unique way as the Day of the Souls.
+The Day of the Dead lacks the flash of its Mexican version but is nevertheless celebrated in a unique way as the Day of the Souls.
 The Christain holidays are typically family events and as such are celebrated by religious and non-religious alike.

 Lithuania has little traditions in celebrating its national (patriotic) holidays, of which it has many.
-Official events take place, but the days are not observed by the majority of population.
+Official events take place, but the days are not observed by the majority of the population.
 New celebration ideas, sometimes readily accepted, sometimes meeting opposition, arose in the recent years and they include parades and mass singing of the national anthem by Lithuanian communities worldwide.

 The public holidays in Lithuania are: